 Admission to the program may be achieved by completing the following requirements:

-Graduate Record Examination (GRE): any two of the three GRE scores (Verbal, Quantitative or Analytical Writing) may be used to meet credential program admissions standard.
-The minimum acceptable score for the Verbal is 150, Quantitative is 141 and the Analytic Writing is 4.5.
+Graduate Record Examination (GRE): any two of the three GRE scores (Verbal, Quantitative or Analytical Writing) may be used to meet graduate admissions standards for the MAT.
+The minimum acceptable score for the Verbal is 150, Quantitative is 141 and Analytic Writing is 4.5.

 Complete and submit an Application for Graduate Admission